 Ease of Use

-The Elite is one of the easier packs to use with one of the highest scores in the group.
+The Elite is one of the easier packs to use, giving it one of the highest scores in the group.

 This pack has a torso adjustment strap that is easy to use on the go for most testers.
 The waistband straps pull forward to tighten, which requires less force than those that pull back.
-The shoulder straps move smoothly when adjusted but some testers had difficulty finding an adjustment point that felt comfortable.
+The shoulder straps smoothly moved when adjusted, but some testers had difficulty finding an adjustment point that felt comfortable.

 The canopy for the Kelty pops out of the top canopy pocket and connects to the front of the pack with small clips.
 It is easy to open, close and use, though it could be taller for larger passengers.